-Your Northern Lights break begins with a flight to Kiruna in Sweden, the ‘Gateway to the Arctic’.
-From this airport, you make the 2 hour transfer to Karesuando a spectacular journey, travelling through the majestic forests and passing countless frozen lakes.
+Your Northern Lights break begins with a flight to Enontekiö in Finland.
+From this airport, you make the 1 hour transfer to Karesuando a spectacular journey, travelling through the majestic forests and passing countless frozen lakes.
 The highlight of your break will be the two occasions when you set off beneath an Arctic night sky in the hope of encountering the fabled northern lights.

 Your itinerary includes all the activities detailed above.
 We’ll organise the running order according to the local conditions while you’re there.
 We can also give you the chance to choose from our programme of optional excursions: perhaps spend a night in an igloo – a highlight of our Arctic Spirit programmes.

 In addition to these exciting excursions Dr Stuart Clarke, award winning author and fellow of the Royal Astronomical Society, will be giving a series of exclusive talks on the Aurora Borealis (selected dates only).
 To view applicable departures please visit the dates and prices tab.

 An evening excursion when, with the night sky overhead, you head out through the wilderness to a vantage point in the hope of seeing the fabled and magical Northern Lights.
 Two adults share a snowmobile.